 sight of sexual activity unless discreet, infrequent and implied only

 sight of genitals in a work with no apparent educational purpose

 sex education and advice which is inappropriate for children aged under 12 (this will include detailed discussion of topics such as abortion or sexual positions and performance)

-verbal or visual references to bondage and other BDSM activities
+references to bondage and other BDSM activities